CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ### Major components - Services

-- Provide a reliable networking endpoint for a set of Pods
+- Provide a reliable networking endpoint for a set of Pods : stable DNS and IP addresses
-- Provide stable DNS, IP addresses, and support TCP and UDP
 - Perform simple randomized load-balancing across Pods
 - Automatically updates itself when Pods come and go